PocketLobby/sausage/README.md

 votes on a bill to the representative's votes on a bill and then send the constituent an email revealing their vote matching status.

+Any new votes that either a constituent or a legislator provides are included as part of the tally email if the vote has been updated since the last time the constituent was sent a notification.

+To send vote tallys to constituents, run this command:

+` ENV=production ./send_tally_emails_for_user.py --email`

 ## Database

 Database migrations managed via [Flyway](https://flywaydb.org/).
 To get